ArturSpirin/test_junkie/README.md

 `component="OAuth"`.

 ### Tags
-Test Junkie allows you to tag your test scenarios.
+Test Junkie allows you to tag test scenarios at the [@test](#test) decorator level.
 You can use the tags to run or skip test cases that match the tags when you run your tests.
-Following tag configurations are supported:
+Following tag configurations are supported by the `Runner`'s `run()` function:
 + `run_on_match_all` - Will run test cases that match all of the tags in the list.
                        Will trigger [On Skip](#on-skip) event for all of the tests that do not match the tags or do not have tags.